Short Interest Reporting

 The SEC approved amendments to FINRA Rule 4560 (Short-Interest Reporting).
 The amendments: (1) codify the requirement that member firms report only “gross” short interest existing in each proprietary and customer account (rather than net positions across accounts); (2) clarify that member firms’ short-interest reports must reflect only those short positions that have settled or reached settlement date by the close of the FINRA-designated reporting settlement date; and (3) delete certain existing exceptions to the rule.
 See Regulatory Notice 12-38.

-Changes to the Frequency of Short Interest Reporting
+- Notice to Members 03-08: NASD Clarifies the Application of Short Interest Reporting Rule

 General Instructions for Short Interest Reporting Application

-Please view general instructions for the Regulation Filing Shorts Application.
+Please view general instructions for the Short Interest reporting system.
 They include information concerning member firms' obligations with regard to reporting short interest data, system requirements, and file upload specifications.

 Questions concerning short interest reporting may be directed to Yvonne Huber at (240) 386-5034, Jocelyn Mello-Gibbon at (240) 386-5091 or Lauren Zito at (240) 386-5432.